 Pedraza celebrates its festivities in honor of its patron saint, the Virgen del Carrascal, in the 1 fortnight of September.
 On 8 day there is a procession with the image through the streets of the village.
 The men dance jotas in front of the Virgin's litter and before entering the church again the "auction of sticks" takes place, bidding the neighbors for the honor of entering the image on their shoulders.
 The 9 day takes place the encierro, one of the most picturesque spectacles, since the bulls are brought from the Dehesa de la Villa to cross country with halters and foremen on horseback, directing the herd with garrochas.

-The days 9 and 10 are celebrated novilladas with the cattle that went up to the Villa in the encierro the morning of the day 9.
-From 1550 the bulls are in Pedraza compulsory complement of the religious celebrations, closing the place and the Real street with cars and talanqueras; can be seen in the corners of the stone posts with holes where the planks fit.
-Due to its special configuration, the Plaza de Pedraza is one of the most picturesque frames for bullfighting celebrations.
-The 12 day and as the end of the festivities, the stew is made in the Plaza Mayor of which the whole town participates.
+On the 9th and 10th, bullfights are celebrated with the cattle that went up to the Villa in the confinement on the morning of the 9th.
+Since 1550 the bulls in Pedraza have been an obligatory complement to the religious celebrations, closing the square and Calle Real with carts and talanqueras ; it can be seen in the corners of the intersections stone posts with the holes where the planks were fitted.
+Due to its special configuration, the Plaza de Pedraza is one of the most picturesque settings for bullfighting celebrations.
+On the 12th and as the end of the festivities, the caldereta is made in the Plaza Mayor in which the whole town participates

 Every summer they meet in the Plaza Mayor the best dulzaineros of Castilla y León.
 Organized by the Villa de Pedraza Foundation.